AccumulateNetwork/accumulate-docs/cli/cli-setup.md

 ### **Step 3: Checkout a branch (optional)**

 Depending on the network you are connecting to, you may need to checkout a different branch.
 For best results, the CLI version must match the API version.
-As of 2022-5-26, these are the versions:

-* Stable testnet (testnet.accumulatenetwork.io) runs v0.6, checkout `cli-v0.6`
-* Beta testnet (beta.testnet.accumulatenetwork.io) runs v0.7-beta, checkout `cli-0.7.0-beta`
-* Devnet (local or otherwise) runs the latest build, checkout `develop`
+Please see Networks for the list of available networks and which branch to checkout.

 In your terminal type the below command to switch to a different branch.